blog-banner-image

 Some students may seek volunteer opportunities through local police departments, civic organizations, or federal agencies to get hands-on training in the field.
 For example, the Federal Bureau of Investigations (FBI) offers the weeklong Future Agents in Training (FAIT) program to interested high school students.
 Similarly, the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) provides the Pathways Internship Program to qualified high school and college students.
 Students are encouraged to contact local agencies for available opportunities.

-Step 2: Get a degree in criminal justice, criminology, sociology, or a related discipline (2-4 years)
+Step 2: Get a degree in criminal justice, criminology, sociology, or a related discipline (two to four years)

 California State University